-How to Keep Snakes Away from Your Home and Yard
+How To Keep Snakes Away From Your Yard And Home

 Snakes of all types can be found in most regions of the U.S., so chances are you might come across one in your yard.
 Because some people often fear snakes (whether they’re poisonous or not), it can be challenging to think with a clear head when they’re around.

 In this guide, we’ll discuss how to keep snakes away once they’ve made themselves at home.
 When you understand how to repel snakes and prevent them from coming into your yard, you’ll be able to avoid encounters.